 With its worldwide transportation network and more than 265 locations, ADM places a high value on communications and staying connected (“Everything we do starts with you”), connecting the farmers from whom it buys crops to the marketplace.

 Today, Continuant delivers superior maintenance and support for some 20,000 Avaya users at ADM, with more slated to be added in Europe and South America.
 At the same, time, Continuant is talking with ADM about helping them move to the Cloud.
-They already have Microsoft Skype for Business at their Chicago headquarters and are starting to migrate to MS in other locations as well.
+They already have Microsoft Skype for Business at their Chicago headquarters and are starting to migrate to MS in other locations.